Refinancing Your Condo: A Guide

 - Some form of photo identification, like a passport or driver’s license

-- A cashier’s check to cover your closing costs (if they weren’t rolled into the new loan)
+- A cashier’s check to cover your closing costs, unless you’ve chosen a no-closing-cost loan

 - A list of key contacts such as your agent or lawyer